jkomoros/card-web/README.md

 The project is messy, with lots of intricate details and designs captured as a messy collection of issues.
 This is to [minimize my activation energy](https://thecompendium.cards/c/incremental-work-minimizes-activation-cost) for this hobby project, but it might be overwhelming for others.
 Nevertheless, please feel free to comment and participate!

+The app currently has a number of constants and configuration that are spedcific to the production instance hard-coded.
+If you have any interest in standing up an instance on your own, issue #164 tracks the work to make it fully general.
+Please chime in there and I'll prioritize that work!

 ## New webapp

 ### Developing